 The procedure below was based on a '99.5 MKIV Jetta GLS 12v VR6, which has the newer-style upper timing chain parts.
 While the older and newer upper parts are slightly different in both form and function, the procedure for replacing them is the essentially the same on all 12v VR6s.
 Therefore, the procedure below should be generally valid for any vehicle with a 12v VR6 engine.
 For those older VRs with EGR systems, you will have to deal with the removal of some EGR components from the top, rear of the engine in order to access the timing chains.
 Newer VRs do not have to worry about this however.
 If your VR has an EGR system, make sure to see the section devoted to this in the DIY UPDATES section at the end of the DIY.
 (Note: Torque specs given in this DIY are from the MKIV Bentley manual - these torque values may be slightly different on earlier model 12v VR6 engines.)

+The procedure assumes that the transmission, clutch, flywheel, upper intake manifold and other small parts (coilpack, TB, airbox ...) have been removed from the car and that other steps necessary to remove these have also been performed (front end of car raised, battery disconnected, etc).
+The removal of these parts on a MKIV VR6 has been expertly documented by FaelinGL here - https://forums.vwvortex.com/zerothread?id=2703042.
 NOTE: If you are only replacing the upper tensioner bolt and/or upper guide rail, you do not need to remove the transmission, clutch, flywheel, etc. You can replace this part by only removing the upper intake manifold (and other associated parts) and then following steps 1 through 20 below.
 To replace the upper tensioner bolt, you do not need to remove anything.
 Simply follow steps 10, 48 and 52 to remove and install the bolt.

 Please do the procedure at your own risk and be ready to make small adjustments while doing them.
 Also, please be observant while removing parts so that they go back together correctly.
 The procedure is fairly involved and extreme care should be taken while performing it.
 SEVERE engine damage WILL result if it is not performed correctly.
 Depending on how mechanically inclined you are, it should take somewhere between 2 and 8 hours to perform.